-The shrine honours Japan's war dead including several high-level officials executed for war crimes after World War II.
+Last Thursday Abe made his first visit as premier to the shrine, which honours Japan’s war dead including several high-level officials executed for war crimes after World War II.

 China and South Korea see it as a brutal reminder of Tokyo’s imperialist past and wartime aggression, and its failure to repent for its history.